 What are the objectives?
 Are there constraints?
 If there are multiple objectives, how are they weighed against each other?
 Try to be as explicit and quantitative as possible.

 Objectives specific to this decision problem were established by the working group.
-Fundamental objectives constitute the core of the decision-making process; means objectives are additional steps directly linked to these fundamental components.
+Fundamental objectives constitute the core of the decision-making process; means objectives are additional steps directly linked to these fundamental components, i.e., how fundamental objectives will be achieved.
 In order to arrive at the fundamental objectives, a list of all possible objectives were collectively brainstormed by the group and evaluated both in terms of their importance to the decision-problem and classification (fundamental or means).
 Ultimately, three fundamental objectives were identified and defined as follows:

 Ensure persistence of native habitats.
 Habitat migration and changes are anticipated outcomes of rising sea level and storm impacts.
 Due to the spatial extent of the North Atlantic LCC, these impacts and the response of certain habitats to them are likely to vary across the region.
 For example, storm and/or sea level rise impacts may be less severe in some locales than in others.
 Additionally, the presence of physical barriers, whether naturally occurring (i.e. topography) or built (i.e. seawalls) may limit inland migration, a natural means of habitat adaptation.
 Of fundamental concern to the North Atlantic LCC is the regional preservation of native coastal habitats, whether through the protection of existing habitats or acquisition of areas further inland where habitat migration is likely to occur.
 Habitat patch metrics (which include such measures as: the size, shape, juxtaposition, connectivity, conservation status of the patch; presence or absence of hardened shoreline and land use of buffer lands; and coastal processes such as sediment transport and wetland accretion), provide an established and ecologically-vetted means of identifying important habitats through the region.
 Coupling such metrics with predictions of sea level rise and storm-driven impacts will help decision-makers to hone in on spatially-explicit locations where acquisition, allocation and/or preservation efforts should be focused.